 Never shop without your shopping list based on your clean eating meal plan.

 For a start, you could use my “running shopping list”.
-It is an 80/20 clean eating food list.
-Click on the link above and download the FREE PDF file to print it out.
+It is a 80:20 clean eating shopping list.
+Click on the picture on the left and download and print out the FREE PDF file.
+It consists of 4 shopping lists.
 Keep a list next to your food for your meal plan; each day, mark it on the list when something runs out.

 3) Never go shopping hungry

 Always take a small water bottle with you in case you get thirsty.
-Suck a peppermint or chew some gum when you experience hunger cravings.
+Suck a peppermint while shopping or chew some gum when you experience hunger cravings.
 Both can neutralize seductive smells and appetites.

 Never buy sweets, snacks or pastries if you didn‘t mark them on your shopping list before (e.g. because you expect guests).